One of the great things about WordPress is that it’s so search engine optimization (SEO) friendly.

 Google doesn’t want its users being infected with malware, so if it detects a site has been hacked it will do its best to stop people visiting it.
 This could include removing a site from its search engine results.

-That’s one of the reasons a proactive attitude towards website security is so important.
+That’s one of the reasons a proactive attitude towards your site’s security is so important.

-The Wordfence plugin will help protect you site against attacks, reducing the likelihood of malware infecting your site.
+The Sucuri plugin will help protect you site against attacks, reducing the likelihood of malware infecting your site.

 However, the free version doesn’t offer complete protection.
 For that you’ll need to upgrade to premium.

-You should also consider GoDaddy Website Security, which offers malware protection and removal.
+You could also consider GoDaddy Website Security, which offers malware protection and removal.

 (Go here if you need to learn what malware is.)